Pippadi/combadge/hardware/pcb/README.md

 I've zeroed in on the [CMM-3526D-261-I2S-TR](https://www.cuidevices.com/product/audio/microphones/mems-microphones/cmm-3526d-261-i2s-tr).
 I suppose any similar microphone will do the job.

+For testing, I'm using the INMP441, because it's available as a module.
+I would have stuck with it for the PCB, but it seems to be discontinued by the manufacturer.

 ### Speaker

 With a speaker must come an amplifier.
 I chose the [MAX98357AEWL+T](https://www.maximintegrated.com/en/products/analog/audio/MAX98357A.html) because it's a class D amplifier that takes I2S input, and can drive a speaker with pretty much no external circuitry.